Andrew McDonald (water polo)

 Andrew John "Drew" McDonald (born October 19, 1955) is a former water polo player who won a silver medal for the United States at the 1984 Summer Olympics in Los Angeles, California.
-He attended Stanford University, where he graduated with a degree in psychology in 1977 and a Master of Science in industrial engineering 1980.
-He was named to the Stanford Athletic Hall of Fame in 1982 and USA Water Polo Hall of Fame in 1991.
+A U.S. Hall of Fame member, he has coached basketball, served as an advisor to the US Olympic Committee, and was a United States Water Polo Foundation Director beginning in 1985.
+In his professional career, after graduating Stanford with a Masters in Industrial engineering, he founded his own company McDonald Capital Investments.